 Kid’s e-bikes have lighter weights

 Same as conventional electric bikes, most kids’ e-bikes also aim to be as lightweight as possible.
 The challenge lies in still making it as durable as possible.
 Most of the time, they will have to use costly materials for this, like lighter weighing lead-acid battery systems.
-Some brands like Razor does not seem to prioritize lightness in their bikes, though, as their models are quite on the weighty side.
+Some brands like Razor do not seem to prioritize lightness in their bikes, though, as their models are quite on the weighty side.

 Kid’s e-bikes battery charging times

 Since most e-bikes for kids have lower than usual battery life, fast-charging brands will certainly cost comparatively greater than those that do not.
 That is regardless of how much riding time the electric bike can assure with its battery fully charged.
 Most kids (and parents) do not want to have to wait too long for an e-bike to become available for riding, after all.

 The type of battery used should be considered as well.
 Since lithium-ion is the current gold standard of electric bikes, count on the models that have them to be always more expensive.
 Most of this is based on better battery life and weight, which the alternative lead-acid batteries could not compete against.

 Warranties are often expected in e-bikes for kids that have higher prices, much like any other electric bike.
 The general rule is the higher the price tag, the longer the warranty.